Structured information to guide you through Unbxd PIM with minimal assistance

 1. Installing BigCommerce store via Unbxd PIM

-3. Mandatory Properties to export products to BigCommerce
+4. Mandatory Attributes to export products to BigCommerce

 1. Installing Shopify via Unbxd PIM